For students attending the Master's Programme in Biomedicine Exchange Studies - Master's Programme in Biomedicine

 If you are interested in exchange studies keep an eye on this page.
 Here the international coordinator posts information regarding the application process as well as invitations to information meetings where you can find out more about our partner universities, the application process, and stipends among others.

-The International Committee of the Biomedicine Programmes (BIONK)
+Exchange studies through the International Committee of the Biomedicine Programmes (BIONK)

 The International Committee of the Biomedicine Programmes (BIONK) is responsible for exchange studies in the Biomedicine Programmes.
 BIONK consists of teachers, international coordinators, the programme administrator, and student representatives.
 BIONK signs exchange agreements with partners universities, decides about rules for participation and selection of students for the exchange programmes, etc.